Panasonic Lumix DMC-FZ18: Main features

 As with most Panasonic Lumix cameras it uses a Venus Engine, in this case the Venus Engine III.

-The camera has a 2.5" color LCD display and a color electronic viewfinder, and is available in two colors, black (suffix K) and silver (suffix S).
+The camera has a 2.5" color LCD and a color electronic viewfinder, and is available in two colors, black (suffix K) and silver (suffix S).

 The DMC-FZ18 became available in the United States in July 2007.
 The successor to the FZ18 is the FZ28.

 The range of digital superzoom cameras also include models like the Nikon Coolpix P90.